kzlsahin/DynamicChecklist/README.md

 # Dynamic Checklist
 Live demo: https://kzlsahin.online/list.A.2.1.html

-A checklist page with dynamic filtering system behind according to inputs.
+A checklist page with dynamic filtering system which is based on conditional dependencies of items to a set of features.
 Filtering system is based on logical expressions like:

  "if length of ship is greater than ....."

  "if type of ship is ....."

+The reason is derived from legal texts.
+In legal texts, items includes conditional expressions which defines the scope of the expression.
+The Dynamic Checklist also uses the same approach; predefined features which the items are dependent are implemented as input components.
+Each item has dependency information and logical expressions which defines the conditions of the dependencies.

 ## How it works